bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

 1.0.0: Question mode "Show a comment" and "Star rating" implemented.

-1.0.1: Question mode "Enter a comment (textarea)" implemented.
+1.0.2: Question mode "Enter a comment (textarea)" implemented.
+  New settings: checkAllStars.